aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 - `vpcID` : [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) with internet connectivity.
 Select [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) if unsure
 - `subnetID` : subnet with internet connectivity.
 Select subnet in default VPC if unsure.
 If you specify a different `instanceType`, ensure that it is available in AZ subnet you select
 - `displayPublicIP` : set this to `No` for EC2 instance in a subnet that will not receive [public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-public-addresses).
 EC2 private IP will be displayed in CloudFormation Outputs section instead.
 Default is `Yes`
 - `assignStaticIP` : associates a static public IPv4 address using [Elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to prevent assigned IPv4 address from changing every time EC2 instance is stopped and started.
-There is a hourly charge when instance is stopped as listed at [Elastic IP Addresses on Amazon EC2 Pricing, On-Demand Pricing page](https://aws.amazon.com/ec2/pricing/on-demand/#Elastic_IP_Addressesv).
+There is a hourly charge when instance is stopped as listed on [Elastic IP Addresses on Amazon EC2 Pricing, On-Demand Pricing page](https://aws.amazon.com/ec2/pricing/on-demand/#Elastic_IP_Addressesv).
 Default is `Yes`

 Allowed IP prefix and ports
 - `ingressIPv4` : allowed IPv4 source prefix to DCV, SSH(Linux), RDP(Windows) and Webmin(Linux) ports, e.g. `1.2.3.4/32`.
 Get your source IP from [https://checkip.amazonaws.com](https://checkip.amazonaws.com).
 Default is `0.0.0.0/0`